lubosfukas/my-paycheck/README.md

 Install Visual Studio Code recommended extensions.
 Open Extensions tab and type `@recommended`.
 Install all of them.

+Open any file with extension `.ts` or `.tsx`.
+Open command pallete.
+Look for `TypeScript: Select TypeScript Version...` option.
+Pick `Use Workspace Version` option.

 Start the project.

 ```bash